bregman-arie/sre-checklist/README.md

   - [ ] Learn how others are doing it!
     - https://github.com/upgundecha/howtheysre - so many good examples!

+### New SRE Team Member

+- [ ] Welcome :)
+- [ ] Do the onboarding
+  - [ ] No onboarding? maybe you can be the first to add one
+- [ ] Drive for having a mentor
+- [ ] Learn about the product
+  - What it does?
+  - Is it SaaS?
+On-Premise? ...
+  - How it's delivered and deployed?
+  - Is it monitored?

 ## Technologies

 ### Git Repositories